AndrewOnline68/cse15l-lab-reports/lab-report-4-week-5.md

 `find <directory> -name (name)`

 Below is an Example of the -name option in place.

 ![image](https://user-images.githubusercontent.com/114555448/199079466-3b9b78bc-f7f3-4cc1-8c05-cdebdef8d167.png)

 *NOTE: The ".txt" at the end of the command displays all .txt files within the current directory.*

+Another Alternate way to use the find command is the -depth or -d command option.
+This option allows you to find specific directories with a specific name.
+We use the -depth option command like this:
+`find <directory> -d -name (name search)`

+Here is an example of -depth option: